Essential Sump Pump Maintenance Tasks

 Walk the entire length of the discharge pipe, checking for leaks, cracks, or disconnected joints.
 Water escaping near the foundation defeats the pump's purpose and can cause settlement issues or wall damage.

-Verify the discharge point directs water away from your home—ideally 10-20 feet from the foundation.
+Verify the discharge point directs water away from your home, ideally 10 to 20 feet from the foundation.
 Water should flow downhill from the discharge point to prevent pooling near your house.

 In cold climates, inspect for freezing risk.
 Frozen discharge lines create dangerous backpressure that can burn out the pump motor or cause pipe ruptures.
 Consider installing a freeze-resistant discharge line or heat tape for winter protection.

 Examine the check valve, which prevents water from flowing back into the pit after the pump stops.
 A faulty check valve forces your pump to re-pump the same water repeatedly, causing excessive wear and short cycling.
-Listen for a distinct "thunk" when the pump stops—this indicates the check valve is closing properly.
+Listen for a distinct "thunk" when the pump stops to confirm the check valve is closing properly.

 Maintenance Frequency and Professional Service